DLiNa/dlina.github.io/_posts/2015-06-19-Working-With-Inconsistent-Metadata.md

 comments: true
 featured: false
 ---
-Like we wrote yesterday, we can't stop celebrating the fact that you can find so many literary corpora on the web today.
+Like we wrote [yesterday](/Working-With-Inconsistent-Metadata/), we can't stop celebrating the fact that you can find so many literary corpora on the web today.
 Just a couple of days ago, Martin Müller released the [Shakespeare His Contemporares (SHC) collection](https://scalablereading.northwestern.edu/2015/06/07/shakespeare-his-contemporaries-shc-released/), a corpus of early English modern drama, encoded in [TEI Simple](https://github.com/TEIC/TEI-Simple).
 We will definitely look into this corpus at a later point, but today we will again be bothering you with the depths of the TextGrid Repository.
-No worries, today's blog entry won't be as excessive as the one we published yesterday. ;)
+No worries, today's blog entry won't be as excessive as the one we published [yesterday](/Working-With-Inconsistent-Metadata/). ;)

 If you're trying to work with corpora you didn't build yourself, you will always have the problem of missing metadata.
-They may be inconsistent or incomplete (or missing), and maybe the corpus builders just didn't have the same metadata needs as yourself.
+They may be inconsistent or incomplete (or missing).
+Maybe the corpus builders just didn't have the same metadata needs as you.

-So let's get back to our drama collection derived from the TextGrid Repository, kind of picking up our last blog post on the [top 10 longest German-language theatre plays contained in this very corpus](/Longest-German-Language-Theatre-Plays/).
+So let's get back to our drama collection derived from the TextGrid Repository, kind of picking up our recent blog post on the [top 10 longest German-language theatre plays contained in this very corpus](/Longest-German-Language-Theatre-Plays/).
 Today we want to look at the metadata and try to put all the hundreds of play in a chronological order by just relying on the (inconsistent) metadata provided in the documents.

 There are many purposes for doing so, one being the creation of a subcorpus of, let's say, 18th century drama.
 For this, you will need metadata that tells you when a theatre piece was written, or published, or when it premiered.
 Now, TEI provides a [`<creation>`](http://www.tei-c.org/release/doc/tei-p5-doc/de/html/ref-creation.html) element to include information like that.
 Yet, in the TextGrid Repository, it is not used consistently.
 In many cases, the `<creation>` slot is left empty.
 In other cases, it features something like this: `<date notBefore="1837" notAfter="1872"/>`, the mentioned years being the lifespan of an author.
 In a way, this information is still helpful to narrow down the date of origin of a play, but it is as vague as can be, of course.